 Narrative Statement of Significance Criterion C: Architecture: The Simpson's building with its extraordinarily lowpitched hip roof has a Googie design element with the large slanted display windows.
 This would have been a striking contrast to the turn of the century residential buildings that still predominately lined 6th Avenue SE just south of the intersection with Delano Park.
 Although similar in scale to the one-story houses that surrounded it originally, the modern building would have been a daring addition to the city at the time of its construction.
 The modernity of the façade was reinforced with the large brightly painted pink and green neon sign would have been a familiar icon as the automobile generation speed by.
 There is only one other known building within Decatur that has slanted plate glass windows, 1727 6th Avenue SE, located about eight blocks south of Simpson's.
 This building, also constructed in 1957, has been long abandoned.
 It also has the remains of a canted brick sign in front of the store.
 Although the building's design details are far more muted than those found in a high style modernist building the building clearly has foundational elements of the style: a car-oriented setting, the use of new building technologies - including large plate glass windows, and neon.
 The low building has a tension between the horizontal massing and the vertical, canted windows that is typical in the modern era as designers play with mass and form.
+The canted windows are also a direct response to the automobile era, their diagonal slant reduces glare from automobile headligts, and would have made the display windows more effective in advertising the store's products.
 The brightly colored neon sign positioned prominently in front of the building uses the same diagonal lines to emphasize the building (the angles point down and back towards the building at four separate locations) while the bright pink and mint green paint were popular, modern colors in the 1950s.
 The neon elements of the sign, the bright red rose and pink and green name are engaging with the cursive script and block.
-The bricks used for the exterior are 2 1⁄4" by 8", longer than standard bricks which are 2 1/2" x 7 5/8".
+The bricks used for the exterior are 2 1⁄4" by 8", longer than standard bricks which are 2 1⁄4" x 7

+5/8".
 The low stone planting bed that wraps around the front and along part of 5th Street SE adds a horizontal base of pale stone to continue the horizontal lines of the brick and counters the angled/canted windows and the angles of the low hipped roof.